AbutiieyyMahappen/Mahappen-bot/README.md

 # 🤖 Mahappen-bot

-***This a bot doesn't support phone number due to failing quick only QR code is working.🤍i will try to fix that in V1.1.3***
+***This bot doesn't support phone number due to failing quick only QR code is working.🤍i will try to fix that in V1.1.3***

 ---